rafamartinc/qec_qie_5q/README.md

 ##### 2.2.3 Execution

 After the installation has been completed, and from the same terminal, you may run either one of the following commands to initialize the notebook.
-Feel free to run and tweak the code.
+A web server will be hosted temporarily on your system in order to render the Jupyter Notebook in your usual web browser.
+Your web browser should open automatically once you run either one of the following lines:

 ```shell
 python -m notebook jupyter/main.ipynb